 ALBUM SELECT OF THE WEEK: NORAH JONES-THE FALL

-This year Miss Jones has helped Danger Mouse, Daniele Luppi and Jack White craft a classic in 'Rome', aswell as expanding ehr range of 'Duets' by working with Tony Bennett, so for this weeks 'Album Select Of The Week' let's take a look at one of Norah Jones finest records.
-Now every one of her platinum plaque albums are perfect and obviously the best is her classic, diamond debut 'Come Away With Me' but let's pop her latest work 'The Fall' in the player.
+Last year Miss Jones helped Danger Mouse, Daniele Luppi and Jack White craft a classic in 'Rome'.
+This week Norah teamed up with super-producer Danger Mouse for her new classic 'Little Broken Hearts'.
+This breakup record isn't the first time the 'Come Away With Me' singer has changed her tune however.
+So for this weeks 'Album Select Of The Week' let's take a look at one of Norah Jones finest records.
+Now every one of her platinum plaque albums are perfect and obviously the best is her classic, diamond debut 'Come Away With Me' but let's pop her last work 'The Fall' in the player.
 Partly a break-up record and all a change of heart in Norah's style (she even cut her hair into a beautiful bob) this different stroke from Jones was a master craft.
 Bob Dylan, Neil Young, all the legends went electric in their time so it's only right that this eclectic, best of our generation singer followed suit and put the lid on her beautiful piano for a few tracks.
 From the quirky, lead, lead strong single 'Chasing Pirates' to the hilarious, cute, 'all men aren't as good as dogs', 'Man Of The Hour' closer this record tracks the opening up of Norah.
 With new classics like the vibrant, red 'Young Blood', the decedent 'December', the single story 'Stuck', and the ode to home 'Back To Manhattan' this album had it all.
 The gorgeous gems; 'Even Though', 'Missing', 'Waiting', 'I Wouldn't Need You' and 'It's Gonna Be' rounded out this real classic timelessly.
 Make sure you pick up the deluxe edition for some 'Live From The Living Room' takes on some of these best album tracks and some cool covers from this welcome household name.
 From a heartfelt homage to Johnny Cash's 'Cry, Cry, Cry' to her familiarly fantastic cover of The Kinks 'Strangers'.
 A beautiful take and an unheralded new Norah classic.
 On 'The Fall' Miss Jones truly rose.
 TIM DAVID HARVEY.